 One other aspect of RoboCup is a view that RoboCup is a standard problem so that various theories, algorithms, and architectures can be evaluated.
 Computer chess is a typical example of such a standard problem.
 Various search algorithms were evaluated and developed using this domain.
 With the accomplishment by Deep Blue team, which beat Garry Kasparov, a human grand master, using the official rules, the computer chess challenge came close to its aim.
 One of the major reasons for the success of computer chess as a standard problem is that the evaluation of progress was clearly defined.
 The progress of the research can be evaluated as the strength of the system, which was indicated by its rating.
 However, as computer chess approached its goal, we needed a new challenge.
 The challenge needed to foster a set of technologies for the next generation of industries.
 We think that RoboCup will fulfill such a demand.

 Difference of domain characteristics between computer chess and RoboCup.

 Comparison of Chess and RoboCup

-The RoboCup is designed to meet the need of handling real world complexities, though in a limited world, while maintaining an affordable problems size and research cost.
-RoboCup offers an integrated research task covering the broad areas of AI and robotics.
-Such areas include: real-time sensor fusion, reactive behavior, strategy acquisition, learning, real-time planning, multi-agent systems, context recognition, vision, strategic decision-making, motor control, intelligent robot control, and many more.
+RoboCup is designed to meet the need of handling real world complexities, though in a limited world, while maintaining an affordable problem size and research cost.
+RoboCup offers an integrated research task covering broad areas of AI and robotics.
+Such areas include: real-time sensor fusion, reactive behavior, strategy acquisition, learning, real-time planning, multiagent systems, context recognition,vision, strategic decision-making, motor control, intelligent robot control, and many more.